To: Tuesday, April 30th, 2019

-- Call us at 262-522-3813 to request a toolkit of ribbon pins, bracelets, window clings, handouts, and more to show you stand with survivors.
+Complete the below form to request a toolkit of ribbon pins, bracelets, handouts, and more to show you stand with survivors.
 Share them at your gym, in the break-room at work, or just pass them out to your friends!
-This is a simple and fun way to get the people in your life involved.
+This is a simple and easy way to get the people in your life involved.

 - Follow us on Facebook, Twitter, Instagram, and Linkedin, share our posts, and embrace your voice.

-- Participate in Denim Day on Wednesday, April 25 by wearing jeans.
+- Participate in Denim Day on Wednesday, April 24 by wearing jeans.
 Ask others to join you in showing solidarity with survivors by participating in the world-wide movement.
-Call us at 262-522-3813 to request Denim Day stickers.
 Learn more about the history of this day below.

-- Attend our Anniversary Luncheon.
-Your voice has power – stand with survivors, celebrate our anniversary, and hear Aly’s story of courage and leadership.
+- Attend our (em)Power Luncheon!
+Your voice has power – stand with survivors, celebrate our anniversary, and hear Terry’s powerful message.

 It is often difficult for a survivor to disclose any part of their experience with others.
 If someone comes to you for support, start by believing them.
 Learn how you can support a survivor.

-Some of our resources are available below.
-Call us at 262-522-3813 for printed materials or more information.
+Some of our awareness resources are available to print below.
+Call us at 262.547.4600 for pre-printed materials, with questions, or for more information.

 - Sexual Assault Awareness Month Overview Sheet